 13. Use the manual runs

-"This year in FIFA you can take control of all the runs off the ball, meaning you control where players move and groove in the final third.
+"Last year in FIFA you could take control of all the runs off the ball, meaning you control where players move and groove in the final third.
 It will take a while to get used to, but by simply pressing both analogue sticks in together you can move players freely off the ball and create some devastating attacks."

-BuckArmy is a content creator with 185,000 followers on Twitch.
+BuckArmy is a content creator with 183,000 followers on Twitch (opens in new tab).
 He also plays NBA 2K21 and COD - apparently there are other games out there not about football...

 14. Watch streamers for tips (and for fun)

 "A huge thing that can help new and casual players on FIFA is the accessibility of streamers.
 There are streamers for everything you could ever need help with.
 Trading to make coins, competitive players that can show you what works and doesn’t in the game, and streamers that will review your squad to tell you players that may work better for you.

 "Learning these tips from streamers can make your experience on the game so much better and could potentially show you things you would have never thought possible.
 Also, you get to join awesome communities!"

 FIFA 22 Ranked!
 The top 10 FUT icons in FIFA